neurolimitless/flipper-music/README.md

 # Flipper Music! 🎵

-Music files in .fmf format for the Flipper Zero Music Player plugin
+Music files in `.fmf` format for the Flipper Zero Music Player plugin

 ## How to use these files

 1. Install qFlipper and connect your Flipper to computer
-2. Open a File manager tab, then SD Card, then mMsic player.
+2. Open a File manager tab, then SD Card, then music player.
 3. In there should be the file for Marble_Machine.fmf.
 Copy your new files into that folder, and the player should immediately be able to find them.

 ## How to create your own Music